 Large scale tests were run at Magic Valley Compost in the Jerome, Idaho area.
 Various cattle by-product based composts were used, the Zeolite helped retain moisture levels initially, but overall did not significantly affect or alter the composting process, while capturing ammonium that would have normally been volatilized.

-Zeolite works as a Soil Amendment through a combination of absorption capabilities with the large porous area within each Zeolite granule, and adsorption capabilities though its cation exchange capacity (CEC) and overall negatively charged structure.
+Zeolite works as a Soil Amendment for fertilizer through a combination of absorption capabilities with the large porous area within each Zeolite granule, and adsorption capabilities though its cation exchange capacity (CEC) and overall negatively charged structure.

-This combination of capabilities allows Zeolite to perform many functions when amending soil for farmland or increasing the value of a pre-blended fertilizer.
+This combination of capabilities allows Zeolite to perform many functions when amending the soil for farmland or increasing the value of a pre-blended fertilizer.

 Water Utilization is increased, especially on sloping lands, the internal matrix absorbs water and holds it for extended periods in the root zone, improving that soil’s water retention and aeration capabilities.

 With costs of Nitrogen ranging from $.60 per pound of N from chemical sources and up to $30.00 per pound from organic sources, farmers that use Zeolite to amend soils can reduce both ammonium volatilization and hydrolysis that takes place in their soils.
 Zeolite is thereby able to help stabilize NPK levels in your soil.

-Ida-Ore Zeolite recommends a soil amendment mesh size of 14-40 which equates to particle sizes of 1.18mm down to .416 mm, or roughly the size of a large beach sand.
+Ida-Ore Zeolite recommends a soil amendment mesh size of 14-40 which equates to particle sizes of 1.18mm down to .416 mm, or roughly the size of large beach sand.
 This size allows for easy spreading and a small enough granule to quickly absorb/adsorb ions.

-Overall, the ultimate goal is to increase crop yields while using best management practices to provide a sustainable growing platform year after year.
+Overall, the ultimate goal is to increase crop yields while using best management practices to provide a sustainable growth platform year after year.
 Once Zeolite is in your soil, it will stay there year after year, providing benefits that will reduce costs and improve farmland soils for generations.